Back to the Future Part III: Production

-The film also featured cameo appearances from veteran Western film actors Pat Buttram, Harry Carey Jr. and Dub Taylor as three "saloon old timers".
+The film featured cameo appearances from veteran Western film actors Pat Buttram, Harry Carey Jr. and Dub Taylor as three "saloon old timers".
 The inclusion of these noticeable Western actors was promoted in several documentaries about the film, as well as the behind-the-scenes documentary of the DVD and in the obituary of one of the actors.
 Zemeckis considered having Ronald Reagan play the part of the Mayor of Hill Valley in 1885.
-Reagan, who in 1989 had just recently finished his second term as president, had appeared in several Westerns during his earlier career as an actor.
-Zemeckis contacted Reagan's agent Lew Wasserman, to gauge the ex-president's interest in the role, to which Reagan declined.
+Reagan, who in 1989 had recently finished his second term as president, had appeared in several Westerns during his earlier career as an actor before pursuing a career in politics and had not appeared in a motion picture since 1964 in which he starred in The Killers.
+Zemeckis personally contacted Reagan's agent Lew Wasserman, to gauge the ex-president's interest in the role, which Reagan declined.

 Shooting a film set in the Old West was appealing to the stuntmen, who were all experienced horse riders.
 Gale recalled in 2002 that many stuntmen in Hollywood wanted to work on Part III.
-Thomas F. Wilson, who played Buford Tannen, chose to perform his own stunts and spent a great deal of time learning to ride a horse and throw his lariat.
+Thomas F. Wilson, who played Buford Tannen, opted to perform his own stunts instead of using a stunt double and spent a great deal of time learning to ride a horse and throw his lariat.
 Filming was paused when Fox's father died, and when his son was born.

 Alan Silvestri returned to compose the score for Back to the Future Part III, continuing his longtime collaboration with Zemeckis.
 Rather than dictate how the music should sound, Zemeckis directed Silvestri as he would an actor, seeking to evoke emotion and treating every piece of music like a character.
 The musicians of the Old West-style band in the film were played by American rock band ZZ Top.

 The photography in Part III was a "dream" for cinematographer Dean Cundey, who shared with much of the crew his excitement to shoot a Western.
 Zemeckis wished to create a spectacular climax to the film.
 He coordinated the actors, a live 4-6-0 ten wheeler steam locomotive (the Sierra Railway 3), pyrotechnics, and special effects, and countless technicians all at once.
 As they had done with the previous two films in the trilogy, the visual effects for Part III were managed by effects company Industrial Light & Magic; the head of its animation department, Wes Takahashi, returned to once again animate the DeLorean's time travel sequences.